Seth Brown (baseball): Oakland Athletics / Athletics

 On June 11, 2022, Brown hit a go-ahead grand slam off of Eli Morgan of the Cleveland Guardians to help lead the Athletics to a 10-5 victory.
-In 2022 he batted .229/.295/.436/.
+In 2022 he batted .229/.295/.436.
 39.2% of the pitches to him were fastballs, the lowest percentage of those to any major leaguer.

+On January 11, 2024, Brown avoided arbitration by signing a one-year, $2.6 million contract with Oakland.
+This was the second highest contract on the team for a position player.
+In 63 games for the A's, he hit .189/.251/.306 with five home runs, 15 RBI, and four stolen bases.
+On June 18, Brown was removed from the 40–man roster and sent outright to Triple–A Las Vegas.
+On July 11, the Athletics purchased Brown's contract, adding him back to the major league roster.
+In 124 total appearances for Oakland, he slashed .231/.283/.379 with 14 home runs and 44 RBI.

+Brown made 33 appearances for the Athletics in 2025, hitting .192/.311/.288 with one home run, three RBI, and one stolen base.
+On May 23, 2025, Brown was designated for assignment by the team.
+He cleared waivers and was sent outright to Triple-A Las Vegas on May 25.
+On June 6, Brown was added back to the Athletics' active roster.
+He recorded one hit in five games for the team before suffering a left elbow injury.
+Brown was released by the Athletics on June 26.

+Arizona Diamondbacks

+On July 2, 2025, Brown signed a minor league contract with the Arizona Diamondbacks organization.
+In 26 appearances for the Triple-A Reno Aces, he batted .291/.381/.544 with six home runs and 21 RBI.
+Brown was released by Arizona on August 10, after triggering an upward mobility clause in his contract.

 Personal life

 Brown is one of seven siblings.
-His younger brother, Micah, also played baseball at Lewis–Clark and was a drafted by the Miami Marlins in the 2017 MLB Draft.
+His younger brother, Micah, also played baseball at Lewis–Clark and was a drafted by the Miami Marlins in the 2017 MLB draft.
 Brown married Brittaney Niebergall, a former Lewis–Clark basketball player who was named the NAIA Freshman Player of the Year and is currently a middle school teacher and basketball coach.

 Brown graduated from Lewis–Clark with a degree in criminal justice and has worked for the Idaho Department of Fish and Game during his offseasons.